 We can comfortably accommodate 16 people, making our lodge ideal for large groups, small conferences and photography courses in addition to providing separate hotel style accommodation for couples.

 Is there really a B52 Bomber stored in the hanger?

-Well that may be an exaggeration – but we do have a cool Chinese CJ6 Nanchang flying machine that we spent 20 years restoring – so I guess thats bit different from the usual rose garden.
+Well, that may be an exaggeration – but we do have a cool Chinese CJ6 Nanchang flying machine that we spent 20 years restoring – so I guess that’s a bit different from the usual rose garden.
 Our plane is housed in the hangar which is part of the whole building.
 It is not separate, though well separated in terms of any noise.
-Our guests can view the plane or take a joy ride/scenic flight on a cost share basis if they wish.
+Our guests can view the planes in the hangar, and sit in the Nanchang.
 This is only available to guests who stay at Pukaki Air Lodge and is not available to the general public.
-In addition to plenty of onsite free parking, The hangar also doubles as a very large space in which to securely store and charge bikes overnight, or helicopters, and business jets.
+In addition to plenty of onsite free parking, the hangar also doubles as a very large space in which to securely store and charge bikes overnight, or helicopters, and business jets.
 We cater for parking quite a variety of vehicles in which people arrive.

 Is it true that you are pushing to have international flights fly into Twizel from Australia?

 We Wish!!!
-However there is a steady increase in aviation activity on the airfield with Mt Cook Skydive now operating from here, as well as the Red Cat Biplane.
-We have 5 permanent residents who all have aeroplanes and there are usually a number of other smaller aircraft coming and going along with helicopters on a regular basis, though only when the weather is good, and with no night flying a peaceful sleep is ensured as well as quiet enjoyment of the night sky.
+However, there is a steady increase in aviation activity on the airfield with Skydive Mt Cook now operating from this airport, as well as the Red Cat Biplane.
+We have 5 permanent residents who all have aeroplanes and there are usually a number of other aircraft coming and going along with helicopters on a regular basis, though only when the weather is good, and with no night flying a peaceful sleep is ensured as well as quiet enjoyment of the night sky.

 Never a dull moment living on an airfield: